From the Louisiana Swamps to Major League All-Star

 We do know that after the F.B.
 Williams Company exhausted its cypress holdings (their employees are seen logging cypress in this footage), Harry and his brothers (who took over operations from their father by 1913) started closing down their four mills in 1929 and were out of the lumber and milling business by 1933.
 As luck would have it, oil and gas were discovered on company land during this time, and the company quickly shifted into those fields along with real estate development.
 As the mills were winding down, Harry—long fascinated with airplanes—entered the airplane design business with airplane mechanic and designer Jimmie Wedell.
 Together they built some of the fastest airplanes of the era and became pioneers in the airline industry in Louisiana.
 Harry died in an airplane accident in 1936.
 Today Williams, Inc., is owned and operated by the decedents of his brothers.

-Enjoy this slide show of some of the teams highlighted in American Lumberman from that era.
+Enjoy selected photos below of some of the teams highlighted in American Lumberman from that era.
 Note how the various uniforms rarely incorporate a logo.